 - a.
 If visible, socks and tights must be solid colors of tan, brown, navy, red, tan, white, or black. - b.
 Shoes should be dress or casual dress in conservative styles. - c.
 Shoes must be solid black, brown, white, tan, navy, gray or red. - d.
 Laces must be black, brown, white, tan, gray or red.
 Neon colored laces are not allowed. - e.
 No neon or bright colored shoes or soles are permitted (no neon reds, neon electric blue or glittery silver). - f.
 Colored soles must be black, red, white, tan, navy or gray. - g.
 Solid colors or two tone shoes are appropriate. - h.
 No flip flops are permitted. - i.
-Sandals must comply with dress code colors and must have a back or back strap. - j.
-Heels must be of moderate height. - k.
-Closed toe shoes must be worn during lab activities.
+No open-toed shoes or sandals in grades K-5.

-- 1. Footwear must be worn at all times. - m.
-Winter footwear must be removed at the door and replaced with appropriate footwear. - n.
+- j.
+Sandals must comply with dress code colors and must have a back or back strap. - k.
+Heels must be of moderate height. - 1.
+Closed toe shoes must be worn during lab activities. - m.
+Footwear must be worn at all times. - n.
+Winter footwear must be removed at the door and replaced with appropriate footwear. - o.
 Gym shoes must comply with PE instructor's regulations.